$ whoami

 The 'Masses in the Stellar Graveyard' plot from GWTC-4.0, showing the masses of all detected compact binary systems.

-I believe that everyone who works in science should be able to work comfortably and with dignity.
+I believe that everyone who works in science should be able to do so comfortably and with dignity — and that building more diverse teams produces better science.

 Bringing gravitational waves to everyone